wwwouter/typed-knex/README.md

 ### useKnexQueryBuilder

-Use `useKnexQueryBuilder` to get to the underlying Knex.js querybuilder.
+Use `useKnexQueryBuilder` to get to the underlying Knex.js query builder.

 ```ts
 const query = typedKnex.query(User);